Devchaudhari1/S2-T17/README.md

 incorporating features like speed control and a dynamic scoreboard, players can easily track their scores while experiencing a customizable level of challenge as the game progresses.
 This adaptability adds an exciting layer of suspense and engagement to each round!</br>

-2. Problem Statement:</br>
+Problem Statement:
-• The system must accept input signals that accurately represent dart throws on a virtual dartboard.</br>
+> • The system must accept input signals that accurately represent dart throws on a virtual dartboard.</br>
 • The dartboard must feature a sufficiently large number of distinct target regions, with the bullseye being the most challenging to hit.</br>